Neurotica

 Anxiety.

 Sexuality is often where the rubber meets the road.
-It’s where curiosity, shame, fantasy, vulnerability, and aliveness all show up at once.
+It’s where curiosity, shame, fantasy, vulnerability, and vitality all show up at once.

-And it’s where a lot of our neurosis lives.
+And it’s where much of our neurosis lives.

-Humor creates the eagle-view that lets us see our patterns without collapsing into shame.
-In the theater, the audience becomes a kind of container — a place where we can witness the ridiculousness and beauty of being human.
+Humor offers a kind of eagle view, allowing us to see our patterns without collapsing into shame.
+In the theater, the audience becomes a shared container where we can witness both the absurdity and the beauty of being human.

 Sometimes the jokes land first.